sclaussen/cathedral2021/README.md

 # Pitch 2 of 3

-There were around 5 parties of 2 at the chimney choke point, so Jon suggested we take the B route variation that goes up to the left of the chimney to try and pass the parties so we'd still have a chance to get Eichorn in before dark (he'd free solo'ed this pitch previously so he had a pretty idea what it was like).
+There were around 5 pairs of climbers at the chimney choke point so Jon suggested we take the B route variation that goes up to the left of the chimney and attempt to pass the the parties to increase our odds of being able to climb Eichorn before dark (he'd free solo'ed this pitch previously so he had a pretty idea what it was like).

 Although the variation was a bit stiffer we opted for that option.
-When Caden followed Jon's awesome lead, as the climbing difficulty increased, Caden locked in and his climbing technique increased, and he cruised through the two noticeable crux sections with ease.
-The belay station was towards the far left of the southwest face and was relatively exposed.
+When Caden followed Jon's awesome lead, as the climbing difficulty increased, Caden locked in and his climbing technique paralled the difficulty, and he cruised through the two noticeable crux sections with ease.

+The belay station was towards the far left of the southeast buttress and was relatively exposed.
 For the most part, Caden used a hanging belay technique as Jon led the 3rd pitch.
-Caden was proving that not only was he comfortable with the exposure, he actually was exhilarated by it.
-He was up around 500+ feet now and he was on cloud 9, loving the view, super happy, and feeling confident that he was going to be able to finish the route.
+Caden was proving that not only was he comfortable with the exposure, he actually was exhilarated by it, and was soaking up the whole experience.
+He was up around 500+ feet now and he was on cloud 9, loving the view, energized, and feeling confident that he was going to be able to finish the route.
 That belay station was a nice memory.